davida72/get_iplayer-homeassistant/get-iplayer-downloader/README.md

 **Notes:**
 - The program name must be in quotes and placed first for proper filtering
 - `--since 168` only caches programmes from the last 7 days (168 hours) - **much faster than full cache!**
-- `--sort=firstbcast --reverse` ensures you always get the newest episode first
+- `--sort=available --sortreverse` ensures you always get the newest episode first
 - `--get 1` downloads the first matching episode (which is now guaranteed to be the latest)
 - You can customize commands to download specific episodes or different programs